erfg12/BingRewards/bingRewards/bin/Release/readme.txt

 How To Use
 ==========
-This program uses the web browser control from visual studios.

 It will use internet explorer settings.
 If you have viruses or malware on your PC, this program may not function correctly.
 Be sure you have a working copy of Internet Explorer.